FAQ (Frequently Asked Questions)

-They kept Step Forward Company in business for over 37 years.
-Many of these arches are sold through medical professionals (chiropractors, therapists, orthopaedics and sports medicine doctors).
+Yes.
+They've been working for over 44 years!
+Many of these orthotics are sold through medical professionals like chiropractors, therapists and doctors.
 Yes, they DO work!

 New drugs come on the market only after extensive "clinical trials" to prove their efficacy and safety.
 We are sometimes asked if Step Forward Orthotics have been proven in such clinical trials.
 No one wants to be a guineau pig!
 We want to know that a treatment is both safe and effective.
 Medical devices, and drugs in particular, may not work or could lead to undesirable side-effects.
 Clinical trials have an important role to play in their verification before general use.
 However, they also have their limitations.
 Issues of history, specificity and cost make clinical trials for Step Forward Orhtotics not only unnecessary, but also irrelevant.